 Medicare

 • Everyone who has paid into the social security system qualifies for Medicare at the age of 65, unless you have special circumstances which might allow you to enroll before age 65.
 But it doesn’t mean you have to sign up if at the age of 65 you’re still working and have coverage through your employer.

 • Now let’s talk supplemental coverage Parts C & D, which are also offered by private insurance companies.
-Part C is referred to as Medicare Advantage Plan, which is generally a combination coverage of Parts A & B plus additional benefits such as prescription, vision, dental.
+Part C is referred to as Medicare Advantage Plan.
+It is generally a combination coverage of Parts A & B plus additional benefits such as prescription, vision, dental.
 Part C can be thought of as a good option for those who don’t want to think about taking on individual components.
 Think of it as a package.
 Part D covers prescription drugs.
 One has 63 days, from the first day you are approved for Medicare, to choose to participate in a prescription drug plan, otherwise you’ll get penalized should you decide to enroll in Part D after 63 days.

 Major Medical

 So how did I inadvertently fall in to the maze?
 As part of the process, Abi needed to cancel his health insurance.
 Two months later, much to our surprise and frustration, we learned my insurance had been cancelled as well.
 Without knowing it, I had been walking around without health insurance.
 Augh!
-There was a massive lack of communication but it boiled down to the insurance company cancelling my coverage because Abi was the primary on our account.
+There was a massive lack of communication.
+It boiled down to the insurance company cancelling my coverage because Abi was the primary on our account.
 What’s a girl to do?
 Start over.

+Medicare